Afonso-2403/CAP_Tutorial/README.md

 ## Known Issues

 You can find the known issues [here](https://github.com/SAP-samples/cloud-cap-risk-management/issues).
+The project should be developed locally and not in a folder that syncs automatically with OneDrive, as issues during build may arise.

 ## How to Obtain Support